AlexD36/dn-ecommerce-springboot-app/README.md

 ## **Overview**

 This project is a backend system for an e-commerce application, built using **Java** and **Spring Boot**.
 It provides RESTful APIs for managing products, users, orders, and shopping carts.
 The backend is designed to be scalable, modular, and secure, following best practices for web application development.
+⚠️ Note: Security is temporarily disabled to allow testing of the APIs.
+This is for development purposes only.
+Do not use this configuration in production environments.

 ---